Arlanthir/notes/CardMagic.md

 6. The face-down card is the selected card.

 Pairing of the cards:
-- All odd cards are facing the same way.
+- All odd cards are facing the same way
 - All even cards are facing the same way.
 - Spades are paired with Hearts.
 - Clubs are paired with Diamonds.